 This change is years overdue, as both politicians and comedians have long recognized.
 But will the new system be more effective?
 The bulletins are certainly going to be informative … if the public will read them.
 But first the government has to get the public to recognize that there is a threat and get them to understand the severity of that threat, so that they will be willing to seek out and read the information provided.
 This is where I believe the system will fail.

 The National Terrorism Advisory System consists of two levels of alert: Elevated Threat and Imminent Threat.
 But I question whether the general public will understand which of these levels is more severe.
 I can’t help but be reminded of the tornado alert system which also uses two levels: Tornado Warnings and Tornado Watches.
-Having grown up in Tornado Alley, I know—without any hesitation—which is which, but I’ve discovered that many of my friends and colleagues don’t.
+Having grown up in Tornado Alley, I know—without any hesitation—which is which, but I’ve discovered that many of my friends and colleagues in PA don’t.
 Their logic is usually along these lines:

 A Tornado Watch could mean that they are actively watching a tornado that is already on the ground or it could mean that they are watching for a tornado to form.
 A Tornado Warning could be a warning that a tornado may form in your area or it could be a warning that one already has.

 Less than a month ago, a tornado touched down not far from our area, yet I still had people give me the wrong answer when I asked which one meant that you should seek cover immediately (answer: a Tornado Warning means that a tornado is on the ground in your area and you should immediately seek cover).